 Windows 8.1 will also add the ability to take pictures with the built-in camera right from the Lock screen without having to log in.

 You can even set your desktop wallpaper as your start screen background.

-The start screen also introduces a new large and a new small tile size.
-You have news to organize your tiles, name tile groups, select them, resize or rearrange them all and more.
+The start screen also introduces a new large and new small tile size.
+You have news to organize your tiles, name tile groups, select them, resize or rearrange them all, and more.
 To avoid accidental tile movements, you will now need to press and hold (or right-click) to move things around.